fraserswaxway/Kubernetes-Lightweight-Quickstart/README.md

 ### Abstract

+Kubernetes (K8s) is a popular container conductor.
+That is, K8s provides automation of container deployment and high availability at scale.
+K8s

+deployment, scaling, and health orchestrator orchestration
+In general, Kubernetes requires hardware and some technical expertise.

+If you have limited hardware or
+Some desktop variants for containers provide Kubernetes features

+Kubernetes
 Throughout my career there has been endless change and as a result endless learning.
 I enjoy the challenge.
 Recently, I decided to refine my Infrastructure as Code (IaC) skills by creating a project with the intent to write a simple how-to mixing Terradata (OpenTofu)